 This recipe is super simple, but it does require some time to chill at different stages.
 So read through the instructions ahead of time, and plan accordingly.

 We’ve all seen it, we’ve all been there, we’ve all picked around the brown looking banana in the fruit salad.
 The thing about bananas is, once they are exposed to the air they start oxidizing immediately!
 Oxidizing, meaning, start turning brown.
+It doesn’t change how they taste, but isn’t aesthetically pleasing, and we eat with our eyes first.
 So what can we do to help keep our bananas as fresh looking as possible?

 If your bananas are already brown on the outside, then they are clearly going to be mushier and brown quicker!
 So pick bananas that have some green on their stems.